Lukas-LLS/PaperJarDownloader/README.md

 ### Docker

 If you want to use the Docker image, you can skip the building step.
-The docker image is avaiable on [Docker Hub](https://hub.docker.com/r/lukaslls/paper-jar-downloader).
+The docker image is available on [Docker Hub](https://hub.docker.com/r/lukaslls/paper-jar-downloader).
 You can run the image as a docker container by running the following command.

 ```bash